 The fact that online studies include attention checks is prima facie evidence in favour of the claim that participants aim to rush through surveys in maximising their expected payoffs.
 About 10% of participants do not pass attention checks in MTurk studies (Barends & de Vries, 2019; Paas, Dolnicar, & Karlsson, 2018).
-There is evidence that MTurk samples, due to a higher exposure to studies and thus increased ability to learn, are better at attention checks than conventional student samples (Hauser & Schwarz, 2016).
+There is evidence that MTurk samples, due to a higher exposure to studies and thus increased ability to learn, are better at attention checks than conventional student samples (Hauser & Schwarz, 2016; Kees, Berry, Burton, & Sheehan, 2017).
+Specifically, Kees et al. find that 90.8% of MTurk participants passed an instructional manipulation check, while only 64.3% of undergraduate participants did (Kees, Berry, Burton, & Sheehan, 2017, p.
+149).
+In Hauser and Schwarz (2016), these percentages equalled 95% and 39%, respectively (Hauser & Schwarz, 2016, p.
+403).
+The result held up even with a novel instructional manipulation check, where 25.5% of MTurkers passed, compared to only 2.2% of undergraduate participants (Hauser & Schwarz, 2016, p.
+405).
 The fact that MTurk participants tend to be less naïve than Prolific participants might also explain why the latter fail attention checks more often (Peer, Brandimarte, Samat, & Acquisti, 2017).